cite-architecture/cs2/README.md

-# cs2
+# `citeservlet`, second generation

-Experimental refactoring of cite servlet.
+A servlet running all CITE services.
+Currently in development.

-Goals include:
+Goals of the first release version include:

-- folding in the suite of sparql* services as subprojects.
+- folding in the following suite of services as subprojects:
+    - Canonical Text Service
+    - CITE Collection Service
+    - CITE Image Extension
+    - CITE Graph Service
 - sharing common code where appropriate across subprojects
-- end-to-end testing of services
+- end-to-end testing of all services

-The `fuseki` subproject currently has a task that starts up a SPARQL endpoint with a test data set, but I don't know how to run it in the background, so testing requires:

-1. `gradle startFuseki`
-2. then whatever test(s) you want to run

-Perhaps in the future, this could use something like ant's `exec` task with `spawn=true` or perhaps `gretty`, but at present, it doesn't.

 ## Requirements ##

-To run fuseki, you must Java 7 or more recent.
+Integration tests use `gretty` to start up fuseki SPARQL endpoint with a test dataset preloaded.
+To run fuseki, you must have Java 7 or more recent.
+Fuseki is run from the prebuilt `.war` file that requires an environment variable named `FUSEKI_BASE`.
+Set this to point to the directory `fuseki/fusekibase` on your system.

-To fuseki as a war, set the environment variable FUSEKI_BASE to point to a writable directory.
-Probably we should create one in the build, and specify what you need to set in your environment.